woarewe/poodr-reading/README.md

 ## Goal 🎯

-I wanna to read the book for 2 week, starting at 8 april 2019(Monday) and ending at 21 april 2019(Sunday)
+Life is life.
+I tried to set for yourself deadlines, but it is wrong concept

 More about book [here](https://www.poodr.com/)